IamMarwan/My-Projects/RPS Game/README.md

 # Rock-Paper-Scissors AI with Real-Time Gesture Recognition

-This project implements a real-time Rock-Paper-Scissors game using deep learning and computer vision.
+This project implements a real time Rock-Paper-Scissors game using deep learning and computer vision.
 It leverages a Convolutional Neural Network (CNN) trained on hand gesture images to recognize and classify player moves in real time using a webcam.

 ---